slatedocs/slate/source/includes/_intro.md

 CheKin API accepts data as JSON or also as multipart/form-data.
 JSON is returned by all API responses, including errors.

 The base url for CheKin Tools API endpoints is `https://api.chekin.io/api/v1/`

+# Security
+All the API runs over HTTPS, so data transmission in encrypted.
+Also, the guests data and signature are stored encrypted into our database.